6.2.3 Welding with Hammer and Fire

 |You take two pieces of iron or steel, make them hot, sprinkle some "sand" on them, and bang them together with your hammer.
 If properly done, the effect is the same as liquid welding: two pieces have been joined to form just one piece without any intermediate layer of solder or glue.|

-stick together and get "contact-welded" just so?
-Or at least after
+not stick together and get "contact-welded" just so?
+Or at least after some severe

 After all, a metal atom at the surface has some free space around it that it would love to fill with other metal atoms.
 We know that it always wants to have a lot of neighbors around: 12 for the fcc and hex crystal structure and still 8 for the bcc structure (back to chapter 4.2.2 if this doesn't strike a chord).